rafamaxber/go-learning/README.md

-## How to start in golang after installation today 21/11/2021
+## How to start in golang after installation today 16/10/2024

-Create a path and run in terminal **go mod init** any_package_name with golang version 1.17.2.
+Create a path and run in terminal **go mod init** any_package_name with golang version 1.23.2, the standard is create a package name like you github repository, example.: **go mod init github.com/rafamaxber/hello-word**

 To install all packages we can run in terminal **go mod tidy** inside the same path are your **go.mod** file.

 ### First example